bmoscon/cryptofeed/docs/high_level.md

 ### Data Types

 The data types that are returned by callbacks are defined in [types.pyx](../cryptofeed/types.pyx).
 The data members are all readable, but not writeable.
-Every object also provides two methods, `to_dict()` and a `__repr__` that allows it to be printed out in a useful format.
+Every data type has a field, `raw` that contains the raw data that was used to construct the object.
+It will frequently have fields that are not part of the data type.
+These may or may not be useful to you, depending on your usecase.
+Every object also provides two methods, `to_dict()` and a `__repr__`. `to_dict()` returns the data in the object as a dictionary (omitting the raw data). `__repr__`  allows the class to be printed out in a useful format.

 ### Backends